7 Essential Warm Up Exercises For Pickleball (2024)

 Shoulder Rolls

-Shoulder rolls are a simple yet effective warm-up exercise that helps open up your shoulders and improve your upper body mobility for pickleball.
-Enhanced mobility in the shoulder joint is essential for protecting pickleball players from potential injuries.
+By practicing this movement, it helps open up your shoulders and chest and improves your upper body range of motion for pickleball.
+Increasing your mobility in the shoulder is essential for preventing pickleball players from potential injuries from all those serves, dinks, and ground strokes.

 To perform shoulder rolls, stand with your feet shoulder-width apart and your arms at your sides.
-Take a deep breath and, as you exhale, roll your shoulders up, back, and down in a circular motion.
-Repeat this motion 10 times to experience the full benefits.
+Roll your shoulders up, back, and down in a circular motion, be mindful of not tucking your chin to your chest.
+You’ll want to, but it is important to stand tall.

 Agility and Balance Drills

-Incorporating agility and balance drills into your warm-up routine is essential for improving your performance in a pickleball match.
-Exercises like side shuffles and two-point lunges can help you stay agile and balanced on the court, allowing for quick pivots and explosive movements.
+Agility and balance drills that are part of your warm-up routine is only going to improve your performance in a pickleball match.
+Exercises like side shuffles and two-point lunges can help you stay centered and balanced on the court, allowing for quick pivots and explosive movements.

-These drills can help you develop the strength and coordination needed to move quickly and efficiently on the court.
+Agility and balance exercise drills can help you develop the strength and coordination you need to move quickly and efficiently on the court.

 Side Shuffles

-Side shuffles are a fantastic exercise for strengthening your hip flexors and increasing your flexibility, preparing your body for the lateral movements required in pickleball.
-This agility exercise also strengthens the glutes, hips, thighs, and calves, making you more agile and coordinated on the court.
+Side shuffles are a great way to strengthen your hip flexors and increase your flexibility.
+Pickleball is a ton of lateral movements and exercising a side shuffle will only help you gain comfort and mobility required for the game of pickleball.
+This agility exercise also strengthens the glutes, hips, thighs, and calves, making you feel more prepared on the court.

 To perform side shuffles, stand with your feet shoulder-width apart and your arms bent at the elbows.
-Energetically step to the side with your right foot, and bring your left foot to meet it.
-Repeat this same motion on the other side to really feel the benefits.
+Bend your knees almost in a high squat position.
+With energy, step to the side with your right foot, and bring your left foot to meet it.
+I’d go right for several shuffles, then left for several shuffles.
+Remember balance out both sides for every movement.

 Pickleball Line Step Overs